-The right to a statement of written particulars is a day-one right and there is no qualifying period of service required for it to apply.
-In order to improve the lot of casual workers in particular, legislation extended the entitlement to a statement of 'written particulars' beyond just employees to include them.
+Since 6 April 2020, the right to a statement of written particulars has been a day-one right, rather than after two months.
+There is no qualifying period of service required for this right to operate.
+In order to improve the lot of casual workers in particular, legislation extended the entitlement to a statement of 'written particulars' to this group.